aaronsaray/slack-conversation-export-display/README.md

 ## Todo

+- [ ] Display attachments
-- [ ] Make individual conversation pages work (use collections? or something else?)
+- [ ] Show timestamps
+- [ ] Have conversations list not wrap so hard when the line gets too long